Kean Welcome Its New Faculty to Campus

 Akhtar Ebrahimi Ghassemi, PhD, MHC, MSN, RN

 Dr. Akhtar Ebrahimi Ghassemi holds a Ph.D. in Education from University of Rochester, with a focus on clinical supervision and advanced therapies in individual and group counseling.
-Dr. Ghassemi earned his MS in Psychiatric Nursing from Iran University of Medical Sciences and Health Services in Tehran, Iran.
-His strong history of research and experience in Mental Health Counseling and Psychiatric Nursing include professorship at Adelphi University, Nazareth College, and University of Rochester.
-He has authored /co-authored over 20 articles and essays in the field of nursing, including the innovation in course design: “Increasing Nursing Student Engagement and Interaction in a Course In Mental Health Psychiatric Nursing,” published in The Journal of New York State Nurses Association in 2016.
+Dr. Ghassemi earned her MS in Psychiatric Nursing from Iran University of Medical Sciences and Health Services in Tehran, Iran.
+Her strong history of research and experience in Mental Health Counseling and Psychiatric Nursing include professorship at Adelphi University, Nazareth College, and University of Rochester.
+She has authored /co-authored over 20 articles and essays in the field of nursing, including the innovation in course design: “Increasing Nursing Student Engagement and Interaction in a Course In Mental Health Psychiatric Nursing,” published in The Journal of New York State Nurses Association in 2016.

 Kathleen Mahoney, PhD, MSN, RNC-OB, EFM, APN